-Low- and Moderate-Income - 80% of less than the median family income (adjusted by size) for each county.
+Low- and Moderate-Income - is defined as 80% of the median family income (adjusted by size) for each county.
 For a county applicant, this is defined as 80% of the median income for the state.
 The income limits shall be as defined by the U. S. Department of Housing and Urban Development Section 8 Income Guidelines for "low-income families."
 Certain persons are considered to be "presumptively" low and moderate-income persons as set forth under 24 CFR 570.208(a)(2); inquiries as to such presumptive categories should be directed to the CDBG Program Director.

-Matching funds - local public or private sector in-kind services, cash, or debt allocated to the CDBG project.
+Matching funds - local public or private sector in-kind services, cash or debt allocated to the CDBG project.
 The level of local matching funds required for CDBG projects based on each program.
-This percentage is computed by adding the proposed grant amount and the local matching amount and dividing the local matching fund amount by the total sum of the two amounts.
-A maximum of 5% of the total match can be pre-approved and validated in-kind contributions.
-Any in-kind over and above the specified 5% may be designated as an ineligible cost.
+This percentage is computed by adding the proposed grant amount and the local matching amount, and dividing the local matching funds amount by the total sum of the two amounts.
+The definition of match includes a maximum of 5% pre-approved and validated in-kind contributions.
+The balance of the match requirement must be in the form of either cash or debt.
+Any in-kind over and above the specified 5% may be designated as local effort.
 Other funds provided to applicants by OCRA are not eligible for use as matching funds.

-Proposal - A document submitted by a community that briefly outlines the proposed project, the principal parties, and the project budget, and how the proposed project will meet a goal of the Federal Act.
+Proposal - A document submitted by a community which briefly outlines the proposed project, the principal parties, and the project budget and how the proposed project will meet a goal of the Federal Act.
 OCRA encourages communities to submit a proposal that is basically a draft of the application.

-Reversions - Funds placed under contract with a community but not expended for the granted purpose because expenses were less than anticipated and/or the project was amended or canceled, and such funds were returned to OCRA upon financial settlement of the project.
+Reversions - Funds placed under contract with a community but not expended for the granted purpose because expenses were less than anticipated and/or the project was amended or canceled and such funds were returned to OCRA upon financial settlement of the project.